Improving Feature-based Visual Localization by Geometry-Aided Matching: Introduction

-\IEEEPARstart{V}{isual} localization aims to estimate the 6-Degree-of-Freedom (6DoF) camera pose from a single image, which is a fundamental technique for many applications, such as augmented reality, autonomous driving, and mobile robotics.
+\IEEEPARstart{V}{isual} localization aims to estimate the 6-Degree-of-Freedom (6DoF) camera pose from a given image or images, which is a fundamental technique for many applications, such as mobile robotics, autonomous driving, and augmented reality.

 Feature-based visual localization methods \cite{sarlin2019coarse, sattler2012improving, svarm2016city, liu2017efficient, li2010location, zeisl2015camera, sarlin2018leveraging, taira2018inloc} mainly follow a classic four-stage pipeline: 1) extracting local features (keypoints and descriptors), 2) establishing 2D-3D correspondences by performing feature matching between a query image and an offline reconstructed SfM model, 3) estimating the camera pose by solving a standard PnP \cite{kneip2011novel, lepetit2009epnp} inside a RANSAC \cite{fischler1981random} loop, 4) refining the camera pose with all inliers.
-In this pipeline, a key step for accurate and robust localization is to find a sufficient number of correct 2D-3D correspondences due to the existence of noise and mismatches.
+In this pipeline, a key step for accurate and robust localization is to search for a sufficient number of correct 2D-3D matches due to the existence of noise and mismatches.